BITTER / T-APT-17

 - Defense organizations: Military institutions and defense contractors across South Asia and EMEA.
 The November 2024 Turkish campaign targeted a defense sector organization.
 Exfiltrated documents confirmed to include a strategic military document from a Bangladeshi military organization.

 - Telecommunications: The May 2025 PTCL campaign demonstrated active targeting of national telecommunications operators, specifically individuals with access to 5G infrastructure and satellite communications — consistent with intelligence collection on national communications resilience.
+For a parallel case of nation-state telecom targeting, see Salt Typhoon's breach of nine U.S. carriers.

 - Energy and engineering: MITRE ATT&CK and FortiGuard document targeting of energy and engineering organizations in the group's target geography, aligned with collection of industrial and infrastructure intelligence.